SysKitTeam/docs-point/governance-and-automation/provisioning/enable-sensitivity-labels.md

 * **collect existing sensitivity labels**
 * **apply sensitivity labels when creating new workspaces with provisioning workflows**

+## Service Account Requirements
+When preparing a dedicated service account for SysKit Point, consider the following requirements:

+* **multi-factor authentication is disabled for the service account**
+* **sensitivity labels should be published to the service account**
+* **service account should not have the Global Administrator role assigned**
+* **no licenses are required for the service account**

 ## Connect Service Account

 To connect the service account in SysKit Point: